-In fact, the lower bounds for the equality and random formulas above hold in this stronger model. \begin{thm}[ \cite{BBM20,BBH19}] $\mathtt{Equality}_n$ requires \qnpres refutations of size $2^n$.
-Likewise, the random formulas $Q(n,m,c)$ (with the same parameters as in Theorem~\ref{PropQnmcFalseProbability}) are false and require $\qnpres$ refutations of size $2^{\Omega(n^\epsilon)}$. \end{thm}
+In fact, the lower bounds for the equality and random formulas above hold in this stronger model. \begin{thmC}[\cite{BBM20,BBH19}] $\mathtt{Equality}_n$ requires \qnpres refutations of size $2^n$.
+Likewise, the random formulas $Q(n,m,c)$ (with the same parameters as in Theorem~\ref{PropQnmcFalseProbability}) are false and require $\qnpres$ refutations of size $2^{\Omega(n^\epsilon)}$. \end{thmC}

 An equivalent way of stating this theorem is to say that the equality and random formulas require exponentially many reduction steps in \qres proofs.
 This measure is also applicable to QCDCL trails and in particular to \ldqcdcl proofs.